 The description 'yoga teacher' can mean many things.
 Once upon a time, yoga teachers spent many years learning yoga from a master teacher and, when their teacher decided they were ready, they would be invited to start teaching.

 The path to becoming a yoga teacher is very different today.
 Some teachers have only a few weeks of yoga experience behind them when they train to teach.
 The international minimum training standard for yoga teachers is 200hrs and many teachers complete this training in just a few days.
 Because yoga teaching is unregulated, there are some yoga teachers who have not completed any formal training at all.
 That's a real worry when people are trusting teachers with their health and wellbeing.

 Yoga Therapists, on the other hand, have completed a rigorous training process.
 In Australia, minimum entry requirements for an accredited Yoga Therapy training program is 350hrs professional yoga teacher training PLUS 2yrs teaching experience.
 Yoga Therapy certification involves a minimum of 650hrs training over a minimum of 2 years - no quickie intensives.
 When you visit an accredited Yoga Therapist, you know that they have a minimum of 1000hrs training and 4 years teaching experience.

 Study Yoga Therapy

 Yoga Therapists are yoga teachers with specialist training.
 That means you need to start by taking a basic yoga teacher training course.
-You'll need a minimum of 350 hours of recognised (Yoga Alliance or Yoga Australia accredited) basic teacher training before you can apply for a place on a professional Yoga Therapy Teacher Training course.
-If you have a 200 hours yoga teacher training, you can take a 150 hour Yoga Therapy Bridging Course that will give you the foundational training you need to study yoga therapy.
+You'll need a minimum of 350 hours of basic teacher training before you can apply for a place on a professional Yoga Therapy Teacher Training course.
+If you have a 200 hours yoga teacher training, you can take a 150 hour Yoga Therapy Bridging Course that will give you the foundational training you need.

 How to find a Yoga Therapist